abstratt/kirra/readme.md

 #### Java Model
 A Java-based specification of the Kirra metamodel.
 This specification has no dependencies and can be used in any Java-based application.
 Status: [released](http://github.com/abstratt/kirra/tree/master/com.abstratt.kirra.api).

+#### Kotlin + Spring Boot
+A Kotlin/Spring Boot based implementation of Kirra.
+Implement you domain model and related services, and you get a Kirra-compliant API automagically!
+Status: [In progress](http://github.com/abstratt/kirra-boot/).

 #### JAX-RS-based REST API implementation
 JAX-RS based implementation of Kirra as a REST API.
 Status: [in progress](http://github.com/abstratt/kirra/tree/master/com.abstratt.kirra.rest.resources).